awsimaya/Lambda-Layers/readme.md

 - Copy paste the URL of the OrdersToProcess queue
 - Click Create parameter
 ## Create an IAM Role for the Lambda function to assume
-- Create a new IAM Role and name it OrdersProcessorRole
+- Create a new IAM Role and name it OrderProcessorRole
 - Attach the AmazonSQSFullAccess policy to it
 - Create a new Inline policy containing the following json attached to the IAM Role